pierva/udagram-project/README.md

 # Udagram Image Filtering Microservice

-This API makes use of nodejs to read an image from an URL, then passes it to python with a sub process.
-Python then filters the image, finds the edges with OpenCV and returns an absolute path to Nodejs.
+This API makes use of nodejs to read an image from an URL and then passes it to python with a sub process.
+Python then filters the image, finds the edges with OpenCV and returns an absolute path to the image to Nodejs.

-The processed image, will then sent as response to the user.
-Once the image is received by the user, all the temporary working files, get deleted from the server.
+The processed image, will then be sent as response to the user.
+Once the image is received by the user, all the temporary working files, will be deleted from the server.

 ## Get started